Feature article

 AI summary

-- Refreshing marketing with new photos and videos
+- Refreshing the campaign with new photos and videos.

 How can agents help sellers tell the story about a house that didn’t sell previously, and reassure buyers that there’s nothing wrong with it?